kat-sauma/kat-sauma/README.md

 <!--
 **kat-sauma/kat-sauma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-W H O   A R E   T H E Y   ?
+H E L L O, W O R L D.

 Full Stack Software Engineer with a keen eye for d e s i g n

-A creative packing a whole lot of elbow grease.
-Able to scope a project from beginning to end, and craft detailed, bold visual landscapes that attract enlivened audiences through clean code and intentional artistry.
-My work hones the user's experience to be a fluid experience while harnessing expression.

 recent projects include:
 * back-end services in Javascript to the Black Resilience Fund
-* design and frontend development of a visual art and sonic composition app, utilizing Socket.io for collaborative experiences!
+* design and frontend development of SOCKET JOCKEY: a visual art and sonic composition app, utilizing Socket.io for collaborative experiences!
 * designing and developing an npm package Pixel Pusher! --> a pixel painting app for the Terminal to make visual poems
 * design and front-end services for Support System through Code for PDX